TLS Certificate Management

 https://partner.api.preprod.aemo.com.au/v1/TlsCertificateMgmt

-Test-Data (snapshot of production)
+Test data (snapshot of production)

 Production